-Individuals working for PMSCs have engaged in a number of human rights abuses, including torture of detainees, shootings and killings of innocent civilians, destruction of property, sexual harassment and rape, human trafficking in the recruitment of third-country nationals, weapons proliferation, and participation in renditions.
-(Amnesty International USA).
-For example, in 2015, a former Blackwater Worldwide security guard was found guilty of killing 14 unarmed Iraqi civilians in 2007 and sentenced to life in prison.
-(UN OHCHR).
-Security contractors hired by the world’s largest gold-mining company, Barrick Gold Corporation and its subsidiary, African Barrick Gold, have been accused of raping, gang-raping and killings in Porgera, Papua New Guinea, and in North Mara, Tanzania, respectively.
-In 2011 UK-based mining company, Monterrico Metals, reached an out-of-court settlement with 33 peasant farmers who alleged that the company’s hired security guards colluded in human rights violations against them, which included torture during protests at the Rio Blanco project in 20005.
-(UNHCR).
+Individuals working for PMSCs have engaged in several human rights abuses, including torture of detainees, shootings and killings of innocent civilians, destruction of property, sexual harassment and rape, human trafficking in the recruitment of third-country nationals, weapons proliferation, and participation in renditions For example, in 2015, a former Blackwater Worldwide security guard was found guilty of killing 14 unarmed Iraqi civilians in 2007 and sentenced to life in prison (See the Issue page on Privatisation for more information).
+Security contractors hired by the world’s largest gold-mining company, Barrick Gold Corporation and its subsidiary, African Barrick Gold, have been accused of raping, gang-raping and killing in Porgera, Papua New Guinea, and in North Mara, Tanzania, respectively.
+In 2011, a UK-based mining company, Monterrico Metals, reached an out-of-court settlement with 33 peasant farmers who alleged that the company’s hired security guards colluded in human rights violations against them, which included torture during protests at the Rio Blanco project in 2005.
+Transparency International raises concerns over the heightened global risks of fraud, corruption and violence in PMSCs’ activities around the world.

 While there are numerous reports of human rights abuses by these companies, a lack of clarity exists on the operative mechanisms to hold them legally accountable.

-The UNGPs firmly establish the duty of business enterprises to comply and respect applicable laws and internationally recognised human rights, even when they are faced with conflicting requirements.
-They recognise that there is an increased risk of being complicit in gross human rights abuse in conflict-affected situation, and urge business enterprises to address this risk by treating it as a legal compliance issue.
+The United Nations Guiding Principles on Business and Human Rights (UNGPs) Principle 23 firmly establishes the duty of business enterprises to comply with and respect applicable laws and internationally recognised human rights, even when they are faced with conflicting requirements.
+The Commentary to Principle 23 recognises that some operating environments, such as conflict-affected areas, may increase the risks of enterprises being complicit in gross human rights abuses committed by other actors, such as security actors, and urges business enterprises to address this risk by treating it as a legal compliance issue.
 Furthermore, to avoid exacerbating adverse human rights impacts in complex contexts, such as conflict-affected areas, businesses are encouraged to consult with external, credible, independent experts in government, civil society, national human rights institutions, and relevant multi-stakeholder initiatives.
-(UNGP 23 and Commentary).

-Notwithstanding the responsibilities incumbent on PMSCs, States also have a duty to ensure the protection, respect, and remedy of human rights.
-This includes ensuring that people who have been abused within their territory and/or jurisdiction have access to effective remedy.
-(UNGP 25)
+Under the UNGPs, States also have a duty to ensure the protection, respect, and remedy of human rights.
+This includes ensuring that people who have been abused within their territory and/or jurisdiction have access to an effective remedy.

-At present, Switzerland is leading the efforts to ensure that security companies respect human rights in their operations.
-In September 2013, the Swiss Parliament adopted the Federal Act on Private Security Services provided Abroad, which prohibits Swiss-based security firms from directly participating in armed conflict abroad and any activities contributing to serious violations of human rights.
+Switzerland is leading the efforts to ensure that security companies respect human rights in their operations.
+In September 2013, the Swiss Parliament adopted the Federal Act on Private Security Services Provided Abroad (PSSA), which prohibits Swiss-based security firms from directly participating in armed conflicts abroad and from engaging in activities that contribute to serious human rights violations.
 It also imposes reporting requirements on prospective PMSCs and obliges Swiss-based providers to accede to the ICoCS.
+Switzerland’s 2020–2023 National Action Plan on Business and Human Rights includes a dedicated section on Security and Human Rights.
+It recognizes that private security service providers face an elevated risk of involvement in human rights abuses and sets out specific objectives and indicators to ensure that business enterprises subject to the PSSA comply with their human rights obligations.

 With respect to security and extractive industries in particular, the Voluntary Principles on Security and Human Rights, established in 2000, aim to guide companies in the extractive sector in maintaining the safety and security of their operations within an operating framework that encourages respect for human rights.
-[Voluntary Principles website] Thanks to implementation of the Voluntary Principles, those:
+Thanks to the implementation of the Voluntary Principles, those:

 “companies are better able to align their corporate policies and procedures with internationally recognized human rights principles in the provision of security for their operations.
-In so doing, companies communicate to employees, contractors, shareholders, and consumers their commitment to the Principles through sharing of best practices and lessons learned with one another, and by collaborating on difficult issues.”
-[Voluntary Principles website]
+In doing so, companies communicate to employees, contractors, shareholders, and consumers their commitment to the Principles through sharing of best practices and lessons learned with one another, and by collaborating on difficult issues.”

 In November 2019, DCAF – Geneva Centre for Security Sector Governance and the Danish Institute for Human Rights published guidance on how to include private security governance within NAPs.